 Not only did the work-from-home mass migration bring a smile to the faces of cybercriminals, so did the huge spike in online shopping and the opportunities for credit card hacking that came along with that.

 Ransomware is just what it sounds like: a nasty little piece of software which the cyberattacker uses to hold data hostage in exchange for ransom.
-This is on the grow, having increased by 350% since 2018.
 Over half of businesses were impacted by ransomware last year, so it is a cyberthreat that simply cannot be ignored.
 65% of ransomware attacks are delivered via phishing emails, which brings us to our next cyber menace.

-The FBI declared phishing to be the top cyberthreat of 2020.
-Phishing incidents doubled from 2019 to 2020, and 75% of organizations globally experienced some manner of attack last year.
+Phishing incidents have been doubling every year.
 96% of phishing attacks come via email, and these emails are downright sneaky.
 When you take a gander at these top 5 phishing email subject lines, it’s not hard to understand how well-intentioned employees get taken in: